When Zak Pelaccio gets an idea it’s usually a good bet he’ll follow through with said notion.

 We have long admired how these two ‘city boys’ have made their spread into a working farm.
 How they have put sustainable practices into their animal husbandry, their gardening, their beehives and even their recipes.
 And how they have built such a successful brand around the small-batch, handmade ethic.

-This pilot episode finds the boys tramping up a Catskill mountain to forage for the great springtime pleasure, ramps and then to the kitchen to prepare a veritable Feast of the Ramps.
+This episode finds the boys tramping up a Catskill mountain to forage for the great springtime pleasure, ramps and then to the kitchen to prepare a veritable Feast of the Ramps.
 Peter and John really show the versatility of the flavorful ramp.
 Deliciously.

 Peter has this to say at the end of the video: